Words of Wisdom from Abraham Lincoln on Veterans & Remembrance Day

-President Lincoln gave his historical Gettysberg address on November 19, 1863, to dedicate a national cemetery on the battlefield where over 5,000 soldiers from the Union and Confederate armies were slain.
-The Battle of Gettysberg (Virginia), fought over three days, saw a total of over 28,000 Confederate and 23,000 Union troops killed.
+President Lincoln gave his historical Gettysburg address on November 19, 1863, to dedicate a national cemetery on the battlefield where over 5,000 soldiers from the Union and Confederate armies were slain.
+The Battle of Gettysburg (Pennsylvania), fought over three days, saw a total of over 28,000 Confederate and 23,000 Union troops killed.
 The American Civil War (1861-1865) left a mind-numbing 600,000 plus dead soldiers (360,000 Union and 260,000 Confederate).

 For those actively involved in the mud slinging, political hyperbole and legislative stalling tactics, they may wish to contemplate their actions after reading Lincoln’s brief yet cogent Gettysberg Address.

 Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.

 Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived and so dedicated, can long endure.
 We are met on a great battle-field of that war.
 We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that that nation might live.
 It is altogether fitting and proper that we should do this.